-PANELFACTORL..Output.
-The columns of the decomposed matrix L belonging to each supernode are compressed to have the common row indices vector and stored in a two dimensional panel with the corresponding parts of the decomposed matrix U in its block diagonal portion.
-The block number of the section where the panel corresponding to the i-th supernode is assigned is known from j=NASSIGN(i).
-The stored in NFCNZFACTORL(j).
+NFCNZFACTORL..Output.
+The decomposed matrices L and U of a structurally symmetric real sparse matrix are computed for each supernode respectively.
+The columns of L belonging to each supernode are compressed to have the common row indices vector and stored into a two dimensional panel with the corresponding parts of U in its block diagonal portion.
+The index number of the top array element of the one dimensional subarray where the i-th panel is mapped into PANELFACTORL consecutively or the location of panel(1,1) is stored.